WS-G/WS-G/README.md

 - 👋 Hi, I’m @WS-G
 - 👀 I’m interested in all things Cybersecurity
-- 🌱 I’m currently learning on Tryhackme| Hackthebox | Udemy & FreeeCodeCamp for Pyhton/programming in general
+- 🌱 I’m currently learning on Tryhackme| Hackthebox | Udemy & FreeCodeCamp for Pyhton/programming in general
 - 💞️ I’m looking to collaborate on Python | CTFs | Github projects | Bugbounties (not there yet but soon!!)
 - 📫 How to reach me: @WsgSec on Twitter !!